 Note that this effect is separate from the growing inequality-because "middle class" is always defined in terms of the current standard deviation, if inequality was the only effect, the percentage of dynasties changing class would be lower than the figure we find.
-What we see here is the result of mixing, that is, individuals choosing partners or neighbors who are sufficiently far above or below them in human capital terms that their offspring move from one class to another.
+What we see here is the result of mixing.
+That is, individuals are choosing partners or neighbors who are sufficiently far above or below them in human capital terms so that their offspring move from one class to another.

 We can follow up this investigation with a subsidiary one, checking to see whether additional factors have an effect on the class mobility of dynasties.
 One of the factors that we can imagine having an impact on the results we obtain in the model is the density of the agent population.
 In terms of the model, population density relates to the number of agents that are placed on the grid.
-Since the neighbor effect is based upon a geographic notion of neighborhood, and since neighbors certainly have an effect on class mobility, for example (as shown in Figure 10), then one might imagine that changing the density of the population might have some effect on class mobility as well.
+Since the neighbor effect is based upon a geographic notion of neighborhood, and since neighbors certainly have an effect on class mobility - for example as shown in Figure 6 (b) - then one might imagine that changing the density of the population might have some effect on class mobility as well.
 However, this is not the case.
-As Figure 11 shows, population density has no systematic effect on class mobility.
-Carrying out similar investigations for the effects of $p_s$ and $q_s$ , Figures 12 and 13 respectively, again show no systematic effect on class mobility.
+As Figure 7 shows, population density has no systematic effect on class mobility.
+Carrying out similar investigations for the effects of $p_s$ and $q_s$ , Figures 8(a) and 8(b) respectively, again show no systematic effect on class mobility.